 - Making a movie file or a large segment of a movie available on a web site without permission of the copyright owner

-These notices come to the Chief Information Security Officer in Computing and Information Services (CIS) from organizations that represent the artists and copyright holders.
-When Brown receives such a notice, staff in CIS look up the network IP address and set filters to restrict access to and from the computer associated with the IP address where the infringing material allegedly resides.
-At this point, the computer loses access to any Internet resources.
-Once the identity of the individual is known, that person is notified that they must remove the infringing material from their computer and inform the CIS Help Desk of its removal before Internet access will be reinstated.
+Notices are sent to Computing and Information Services (CIS) from organizations that represent the artists and copyright holders.
+When Brown receives such a notice, CIS staff look up the network IP address to identify the individual or responsible administrator.
+If it is possible to determine the responsible party, that person is notified that they must remove the infringing material from their computer and inform the CIS IT Service Center once this has been done.

-First-time Notifications: If this is the first notification that the University has received on an individual, CIS must be notified that the infringing material has been removed from the computer before Internet access will be reinstated.
-A report about the violation of copyright will be sent by CIS to the Office of Student Life if you are a student; to your senior administrator and Human Resources, or to BioMed’s Human Resources as applicable, if you are staff; and to the department chair and the Dean of Faculty or Dean of Medicine & Biological Sciences if you are a faculty member or post doctoral fellow.
-A warning letter will be generated and the individual will be asked not to repeat the behavior that resulted in the complaint.
-A copy of that letter will be kept in the individual's file, and a copy will also go to Brown's DMCA Agent.
+First-time Notifications: If this is the first notification that the University has received on an individual and the infringing material has not been removed from the computer within five days action, a report about the copyright violation will be sent by CIS to the appropriate offices and/or individuals: for students, the Office of Student Conduct; for staff, their senior administrator and Human Resources, or to BioMed’s Human Resources as applicable; and for faculty or postdoctoral fellows, to the department chair and the Dean of Faculty or Dean of Medicine & Biological Sciences.

-Second Notification Process for Faculty, Graduate Students and Staff: Faculty, graduate students, and staff who are engaged in teaching and research functions are expected to understand and act in accordance with applicable copyright laws.
+Subsequent Notification Process for Faculty, Graduate Students and Staff: Faculty, graduate students, and staff who are engaged in teaching and research functions are expected to understand and act in accordance with applicable copyright laws.
 The University is obligated to exercise greater responsibility to address instances of repeated infringing activity by these individuals.
-There are potentially serious implications for both the individual and the university if the university receives more than two notices of infringement against an individual within a three-year period.
-For this reason, in an instance of a second notification of an individual's infringing activities, the University's Office of General Counsel is also notified of the infringement and a meeting with relevant administrators will be held to determine the action(s) to be taken.

 Action Taken in Response to Subpoenas: Upon receipt of a valid subpoena, Brown University is obligated to turn over any electronic information regarding specific instances of infringing material that has been allegedly transmitted over its networks, in accordance with the standard procedures of the Office of the General Counsel.